PerfectlySoft/PerfectDocs/guide/MariaDB.md

 ### Import

-First and foremost, in any of the source files you intend to use with MariaDB, import the required module with:
+To use MariaDB within a file, import the required module:

 ``` swift
 import MariaDB